navigation bar

 Reviewer's comments

-While parts of the Upper 'Tot are hairboat runs with Class IV to V drops, large standing waves and holes that can flip a raft or trash a kayaker, the Lower 'Tot between Gillham Lake and the Little River confluence is a very gentle flatwater run with a few minor Class I to II rapids just to make it a little more interesting.
+While parts of the Upper 'Tot are hairboat runs with Class IV to V drops, large standing waves and holes that can flip a raft or trash a kayaker, the Lower 'Tot between Gillham Lake and the Little River confluence is a very gentle flatwater run with a few minor Class I to II rapids near the top just to make it a little more interesting.
 When there is water and you have the desire to be able to say that you have "paddled the Cossatot", this is a good place to do it.
 This reach may have boatable water long after the upper reaches have stopped flowing, but the entire river depends heavily upon recent local rainfall in the drainage basin, and most navigable flow below Gillham Lake comes from dam releases.
 Scenery is awesome anytime of the year, and especially so in the fall months, when the trees are changing colors as winter in the Ozarks approaches.
 This reach is not among the favorites of most boaters, but it is an especially great place for those with limited experience, and can be used to develop or hone basic whitewater skills when the water is staging somewhere around 4 to 5 feet on the DeQueen USGS gauge.
 There are no river-related services available on this river, so be sure to bring everything you will need and run your own shuttles, which on this section are easier and faster than above Gillham Lake.
 As the Chinese like to say, "Enjoy!"

 Technical Data